YasAsgari/Mosaic-benchmark/README.md

 # Output

 Mosaic Benchmark can export two different types of files.
- - ``graph-*.txt``: Edgelist representation of the generated graph.
+ - ``graph-*.csv``: Edgelist representation of the generated graph.
 One line for each edge in link stream.
  - ``communities-*.txt``: community description.
 One file for stable iteration.

 The syntax of each class of output files is the following: